Alteration of public land

 If applicable, you may also need to provide:

-• a traffic management plan and completed road closure application from the relevant approving authority
+• a traffic management plan and a completed road closure application from the relevant approving authority

 • any relevant licenses, registrations or approvals, such as Development Approval for Building Work and Form 15 – Compliance Certificate for Building Design or Specification